 A taxi/tour company operative accosted us, trying to offer his services, he wanted to drive us to our hotel.
 “No hotel?
 No problem, we have hotels.”
 We’re not paying your prices mate, sorry.
 But this guy had a local phone and was able to call our mis-booked hotel.
 They were full.
 OK we’re truly stuck.

 Around this time, I think by now it was gone 2am, we resigned ourselves to sleeping in the airport.
-There are no benches or chairs to stretch out on, each chair has a metal arm rest so it’s not easy.
+There were no benches or chairs to stretch out on, each chair had a metal arm rest so it wasn’t easy.
 We made the kids comfortable, using trolleys and backpacks for them to rest legs on, and they dropped off straight away, Chef and I keeping caffeinated vigil.
 The boys were doing well, they’d already slept most of the way from Dubai.

 There are un-comfy chairs in the arrivals lounge at the airport, we squeezed the trolley and bags between them so the kids could stretch out, legs on backpacks.

 We, of course, had also made mistake 3, all of our bookings and appointments were 1 day out.
 With a midnight arival in Colombo this is a very easy mistake to make so double check all dates.
 This was fairly easy to fix, our hotel for the next-night-but-one had an extra night available which we booked on the spot via Agoda.

 We checked train times and woke the kids with Milo (happy juice!) for the 6.55am departure.
 A taxi got us to the station just in time and our train took us smoothly to our destination.
 That journey is a beautiful one, the rail track follows the coast giving passengers amazing views of beaches, the ocean and fisher men’s homes.